ethereum-optimism/optimism-tutorial/ecosystem/attestation-station/README.md

 The first two are self-explanatory, but for the key we propose this convention:

-1. The raw key is a dot separated value, going from general to specific, followed by a colon and a data type.
+1. The raw key is a dot separated value, going from general to specific.
 For example,

    ```
-   op.retropgf.szn-2.can-vote:bool
+   op.retropgf.szn-2.can-vote
    ```

    Means that the value attested is permission to vote in season 2 of the RetroPGF distribution of The Optimism Foundation.
-   This value is a boolean (whether the address can or cannot vote).

    Note that there is no need for a central registry of top level names, such as `op.`, because if different addresses attest the same key they do not affect each other.